kylewlacy/padrino-relative/README.md

         'listing all users'
     end

-Install the gem, `bundle install`, and `padrino rake routes`.
-We get the following:
+Install and setup the gem, run `padrino rake routes` again, and I get the following:

     # $ padrino rake routes
     => Executing Rake routes ...